 Gastrointestinal Foreign Bodies

 Foreign body ingestion is very common in younger ferrets who swallow items such as rubber, plastic, foam, etc. Hairball obstruction and impaction can also occur in ferrets that lick and chew themselves a lot.
-Below is an intra-operative picture of a ferret undergoing an enterotomy (surgery of the intestines) to remove hairballs, which caused an obstruction that did not respond to medical therapy.

 Several forms of heart disease can be found in ferrets.
 Cardiomyopathy, acquired valvular disease and heart blocks are among the most common.
 Heart disease is typically seen in middle-aged and older ferrets.
 Affected ferrets are often weak, lose weight, and breathe rapidly.
 Rarely will a ferret with heart disease cough.
 Diagnosis is by physical examination findings and results of x-rays, EKG, and ultrasound examination.
 Medications may be helpful if the disease is treated early.